aliyoussefi/TestingPowerPlatform/docs/Blogs/Testing the Power Platform - Availability Testing Power Apps copy.md

 To view the canvas apps within the instance, make a request to the Dataverse API like below: https://<environment>.crm.dynamics.com/api/data/v9.2/canvasapps

-From here, ensure test coverage within your test script repository.
-One way to achieve this is to list all test suites and cases in a repo and compare.
-A sample workflow is listed below.
-- Loop through all canvas apps from the Dataverse API
-- For each canvas app, locate the appropriate test suite
-- If missing, create a work item to create test suite

-As we progress, we will automate this but for now this approach will work.

 ## Building tests
 There are three ways tests can be built for Power Apps:
 - Using Test Studio direct URL or downloaded Power Fx Yml test